Metabolic alkalosis is indicated by an increase in plasma bicarbonate (HCO3) level. Arterial pH >7.45 defines alkalosis.

 Administration of HCO3 or addition of HCO3-generating substances

-Intake of bicarbonate or substances such as citrate, acetate, or lactate that increase bicarbonate production in excess of hydrogen ion production in the body will lead to metabolic alkalosis.
+Intake of bicarbonate or substances (citrate, acetate, or lactate) that increase bicarbonate production in excess of hydrogen ion production will lead to metabolic alkalosis.
 This is usually compensated by the kidneys with normal function by renal excretion of bicarbonate.

 Severe circulating volume contraction.